syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      line following that one in the buffer.
 As usual, `C-g' puts you back where you started.
 This binding is made only if you also use `misc-cmds.el'.
-   - `C-h' provides help on Isearch while searsching.
+   - `C-h' provides help on Isearch while searching.
 This library also redefines `isearch-mode-help' so that it lists all Isearch bindings and ends Isearch properly.